kig/wirehair-wasm/README.md

 This is a WebAssembly (WASM) version of the Wirehair library, packaged for easy use in JavaScript projects (Node.js and browsers).

+Wirehair is a fast and efficient error correcting fountain code for sending messages over lossy transports.
+For example, you want to send a 1 MB file in 1 kB packets over a channel with high packet loss.
+With Wirehair, you can generate and send out an endless stream of packets, and a receiver only needs to receive ~1000 arbitrary packets to reconstruct the file.

+On an Apple M2 chip, this WebAssembly library encodes messages at up to 2.9 GB/s on a single thread, whereas decode can run at up to 900 MB/s when including the data recovery step.

 ### Installation

 ```bash